 Murujuga, meaning 'hip bone sticking out', is a landscape of ancient rocks that rises out of the Indian Ocean in northwest Australia.
 The rocky gullies and hills of Murujuga are shaped by the Lore and the presence of Ngarda-Ngarli, the Traditional Owners and Custodians of this landscape, since Ngurra Nyujunggamu, when the earth was soft, the beginning of time.
-The Murujuga Cultural Landscape is inscribed with creative artworks, stories and spiritual significance, capturing its living cultural values.
-The potential Outstanding Universal Value of the Murujuga Cultural Landscape is expressed through unified tangible and intangible attributes that attest to at least 50,000 years of Ngarda-Ngarli using and caring for the land and seascape.
+The Murujuga Cultural Landscape is inscribed for its living cultural values as expressed in the creative artworks, stories and its spirituality for Ngarda-Ngarli.
+The Outstanding Universal Value of the Murujuga Cultural Landscape lies in the traditional system governing it, which manifests in unified tangible and intangible attributes that attest to at least 50,000 years of Ngarda-Ngarli using and caring for the land and seascape.